What Does it Take to Be an Athlete or Sports Competitor?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Figure Skater

-In 2016, there was an estimated number of 11,800 jobs in the United States for Athlete or Sports Competitor.
+There were about 11,800 jobs for Athlete or Sports Competitor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Athlete or Sports Competitor by 2026.
 Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 The states with the most job growth for Athlete are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Idaho, Alaska, or Minnesota.
 These states have the worst job growth for this type of profession.

 Do Athletes and Sports Competitors Make A Lot Of Money?

 The average yearly salary of an Athlete ranges between $19,040 and $208,000.